zzattack/xbox-cpu-interposer/guide.md

 We expect the Xbox to FRAG.
 Other outcomes:
  - If the Xbox does not turn on: probably a short that needs to be resolved.
 Remove interposer and start over.
  - If front LED blinks orange and fans turn on at 100%: likely a bridge on some of the address lines.
 Remove interposer and start over.

+Put the aluminum tape back before continuing with the next steps.

 ## Populating the interposer
 Unless you obtained a prepopulated interposer, solder the components from the [BOM](https://htmlpreview.github.io/?https://raw.githubusercontent.com/zzattack/xbox-cpu-interposer/main/kicad/bom/ibom.html) onto the interposer now.